-Prevention of crisis t raining 4.
-Person-Centered Trauma- Informed Knowledge, skills, and ability for competency Possible Trainings (All of these trainings should be from the Crisis Care perspective) Knowledge: Understand the effects of trauma on individuals and their overall wellness Knowledge of core principles of trauma-informed practices Adverse Childhood Experiences Different levels of stress Understanding Trauma (Racialized trauma, Intergenerational, Immigration, etc.) Impact of trauma, compassion fatigue, burnout and grief Shame and blame Holistic approach to wellness Impact of trauma before, during and after crisis event Shame and blame Skills: Ability to recognize signs of distress and personal risk indicators to support individuals Non-judgmental attitude towards individual responses to trauma and crisis Know and apply strategies to build resilience and perseverance Report suspicions of abuse or neglect to appropriate authorities Abilities: regarding services receivedUtilize trauma-informed pr where they are and support their choices actices before, during, and after a crisis ding crisis and managing the effects of
+Prevention of crisis training 4.
+Person-Centered Trauma- Informed Knowledge, skills, and ability for competency Possible Trainings (All of these trainings should be from the Crisis Care perspective) wellnessKnowledge of core principl rauma on individuals and their overall es of trauma-informed practices Adverse Childhood Experiences Different levels of stress Understanding Trauma (Racialized trauma, Intergenerational, Immigration, etc.) Impact of trauma, compassion fatigue, burnout and grief Shame and blame Skills: Ability to recognize signs of distress and personal risk indicators to support individuals Non-judgmental attitude towards individual responses to trauma and crisis Know and apply strategies to build resilience and perseverance Report suspicions of abuse or neglect to appropriate authorities Shame and blame Holistic approach to wellness Impact of trauma before, during and after cris event Shame and blame Abilities: regarding services receivedUtilize trauma-informed pr where they are and support their choices actices before, during, and after a crisis ding crisis and managing the effects of

 Prevention of crisis training 5.
-Co-occurring Disorders: Mental Health and Substance Use Disorders Knowledge, skills, and ability for competency Possible Trainings (All of these trainings should be from the Crisis Care perspective) Knowledge: Have a basic understanding of the Disease Model of Addiction, treatment approaches such as Medication Assisted Treatment (MAT), and the difference between prevention, treatment, and recovery.
-Understand the prevalence of trauma in the lived experience of people with co-occurring disorders.
-Understand harm reduction.
-Skills: Create healing relationships based on respect, compassion, open and honest communication, active listening, and cultural humility.
-Foster individual choice and self-determination.
-Use active listening and empathic listening skills.
-Provide culturally relevant education on the role of cultural identity, ethnic background, age, and gender in creating resiliency and improving prevention, treatment, and recovery.
-Help individuals identify beliefs and values that work against their recoveries.
-Use questions to help individuals identify and move through their fears and get in touch with the life they want.
-Understanding of most common cooccurring disorders and conditions Co-occurring mental health substance use conditions Stages of changes Disease model of addiction Impact of behavioral health conditions on family and/or support networks Harm reduction models Recovery action planning Relapse prevention Medication assisted treatment Community resources Recovery capital principles Navigation of behavioral health systems of care Abilities: empowerment.
-Approach every interaction be non-judgmental.
-Meet people where they a Provide peer support servitor treatment.
-Respect the individual's conditional the stages of Conditional the stages of Condition Planning to support Embrace all pathways to response to the stages of Conditional the stag e the substance use system, public and receive the services they want.
-Change, Recovery Capital, and Recovery individuals in their recoveries. ecovery. ng warning signs, symptoms, and
+Co-occurring Disorders: Mental Health and Substance Use Disorders Knowledge, skills, and ability for competency Possible Trainings (All of these trainings should be from the Crisis Care perspective) treatment approaches such (MAT), and the difference by recovery.
+Understand the prevalence people with co-occurring di Understand harm reduction Skills: Create healing relationships and honest communication Foster individual choice and Use active listening and em Provide culturally relevant of ethnic background, age, an improving prevention, treat Help individuals identify be recoveries. n. s based on respect, compassion, open , active listening, and cultural humility. d self-determination. pathic listening skills. education on the role of cultural identity, d gender in creating resiliency and tment, and recovery. liefs and values that work against their iduals identify and move through their Understanding of most common co- occurring disorders and conditions Co-occurring mental health substance use conditions Stages of changes Disease model of addiction Impact of behavioral health conditions on family and/or support networks Harm reduction models Recovery action planning Relapse prevention Medication assisted treatment Community resources Recovery capital principles Navigation of behavioral health systems of care Abilities: be non-judgmental.
+Meet people where they ar Provide peer support service treatment.
+Respect the individual's core Have the ability to navigate private, so individuals can r Understand the Stages of C Action Planning to support Embrace all pathways to re from a strengths-based perspective and e and support them in their goals. tes even if individuals are not engaged in infidentiality. the substance use system, public and eceive the services they want. hange, Recovery Capital, and Recovery individuals in their recoveries. covery. g warning signs, symptoms, and